haywirecoder/homebridge-envisalink-ademco/README.md

 Limits:

 * Ademco panels provide limited zone information to their peripherals.
 The panel only provides real-time information when a zone is faulted (open) but not when it is restored (close).
 However, the virtual key panel is continuously updated with zone information.
-This module auto-sets the faulted zone (open) to restored (close) based on the value set by the *openZoneTimeout* attributes.
+This module auto-sets the faulted zone (open) to restored (close) based on the value set by the *openZoneTimeout* attribute.
 Default configuration would result in the zone closing 30 seconds after the virtual key panel no longer reports a fault for the specific zone.

 * When the system is "Armed" the panel no longer reports the state of each zone.
-All zones will age out and be considered closed once armed.
+All zones will age out and be considered restored once armed.
 Note: A bypass zone will automatically show as fault (open) once the alarm is disarmed.

 * Envisalink TPI interface only supports one connection.
 Once this plug-in is connected, any other connections will result in an error.
 Vice-versa, if Envisalink is being used for another purpose this module will not be able to connect.
 Confirm you have a stable network connection to the Envisalink module before installing this plug-in.
 While the auto-reconnect logic option is available, it is designed for occasional network issues.